shiftkey/brendanforster.com/content/now/index.md

 ## Where?

-Currently up in Halifax, Nova Scotia.
+Currently in Halifax, Nova Scotia.

 ## Upcoming Conferences

 None planned.
-Life changes and being sick of long-haul travel.
+Life changes and still sick of long-haul travel.

 ## Side Projects

-I had a bunch of life and work changes in 2019 which mean I'm now re-evaluating what this means for the open source projects that I currently maintain.

-If you're waiting for me to look at something, it's probably not going to happen in a hurry.
-Sorry.

-I might start some new fun projects to scratch some new itches, but nothing serious planned.

-## I want to get in touch!

-My contact details are on my [GitHub](https://github.com/shiftkey/).

-I'm also on [Twitter](https://twitter.com/shiftkey), if that's your scene.
+Whatever open source stuff you may know me from is very much on a "as I feel like it" basis.
+This is a long story for another time but I'm very much worn out from this work and am not really using this stuff, so I don't feel the urge to work on it these days.

+## Non-side projects

+Getting back into bouldering after a long hiatus, but recurring back injuries are meaning it's a slow process.